evvvrado/ectoplate/README.md

 > Yuuuuuck !

 Beware, this Next.js boilerplate repository is not for the faint of heart.
-With its ghostly combination of Next, React, TypeScript, Tailwind, Framer Motion, Eslint, Prettier, Husky, and Commitlint, you'll be able to build a web project that's both frighteningly fast and stylishly spooky.
+With its ghostly combination of Next, React, TypeScript, Jack-O'-Hook, Tailwind, Framer Motion, Eslint, Prettier, Husky, and Commitlint, you'll be able to build a web project that's both frighteningly fast and stylishly spooky.

 ## What is inside?